What If My Spouse Is Unemployed?

 The person who wishes to modify the agreement must prove the circumstances require a new order.
 This could include providing wage statements or medical information to the courts but as stated above, there are other ways to prove income.

-Schedule a free consultation with Rochester divorce lawyer Michelle Cimino today and let her experience work for you.
+Schedule a confidential consultation with Rochester divorce lawyer Michelle Cimino today and let her experience work for you.

 Follow us on Facebook for daily updates!